dgreenberg330/routine-control/midday.md

 Sun: sports

 GLOBAL PREFERENCES: Home base: Williamsburg.
 Brooklyn and Manhattan are in range.
 Queens, the Bronx, Staten Island, or NJ are fine if big enough event.
 Max 5 picks per message, best first.
 Number each pick and list: who/what (all caps) - date — venue.
 Include whitespace between each pick.
+If you include also after the top 5, put in bullet format.
 ★ = watchlist hit.
 Never invent lineups, dates, or prices.